romaninsh/dorm/docs/src/introduction.md

 - You have read the Introduction (README): <https://github.com/romaninsh/dorm>
 - You have cloned this repository, installed postgres and ran `0-intro` example.
+- You have interest in software development efficiency, safety and maintainability.
 - You have a bit of patience to get to the bottom of various components of DORM as they are explained.
 - You might need some Rust experience, but I'll try to provide pointers and keep things simple.

+To get us on the same page, I'll need to go over a basic principles of enterprise software requirements.
+Those won't apply to majority of Rust projects, but they are crucial in commercial software development.

+If you are familiar with the concepts (such as from work by Martin Fowler or Eric Evans), you can skip this section.

 ## The Purpose of separation of concerns and complexity abstraction